Tag: oconnell

 Today, for example, our feature of choice would be history – we’ve said in the past that an interesting history is a marked advantage (yet not a pre-requisite) when determining what makes a good pub – this is definitely a statement which we would still stand over.
 One of the handier things, though, about a pub with a rich history (from the perspective of someone who happens to be in the business of writing about pubs) is that they offer a good hook from which a piece of writing could flow from – this was certainly something I had hoped would apply to Madigan’s of O’Connell St when I sat down to try and write this piece, all of about two hours ago.

 You’d think that a boozer sitting squarely upon the country’s most historically significant thoroughfare would be one that would be steeped in all sorts of ancient wonder, wouldn’t you?
 But a good hour or so of uninspired googling would suggest that there’s not too much to tell here.
-My poorly effected research would propose to me that the pub is housed in what was previously part of Savoy Cinema (I’ll have to drop into my Grandfather and confirm that) and was established in 1984.
-Personally, I was hoping that I’d find that the building was established in 1790 – not because of any reasons pertaining to history, but just because it would have led nicely into my next paragraph.
+My poorly executed research would propose to me that the pub is housed in what was previously part of the Savoy Cinema (I’ll have to drop in on my Grandfather and confirm that) and was established in 1984.
+Personally, I was hoping that I’d find that the building was established in 1790, not because of any reasons pertaining to history, but just because it would have led nicely into my next paragraph.

 €17.90 is the unfortunate sum that yours truly paid for the only round that three of us had in Madigan’s of O’Connell St. Guinness came in at an eye-watering €5.70; a drinkable pint, albeit with a bit too big of a head on top – we wondered if this was an intentional measure taken to safeguard customers against choking when they glanced back down at their receipts.
 Needless to say, there are far superior pours at infinitely more agreeable prices throughout the city.